BDiddy95/MythicalMysfitsProject/README.md

+This read me is a summation of every module.
+For a more organized and concise view of this project, please refer to each readme.md within each seperate module.

 Throughout the lab, various parts of code will be replaced with user specific information.
 These codes will be denoted with some variation of REPLACE_ME_VARIABLE DNSname=  http://mysfits-nlb-72c8cce5897e93c4.elb.us-east-1.amazonaws.com